 The rover is comprised of six leg modules.
-Especially designed leg provide the perfect balance between grip and resist sinking.
+These provide the perfect balance between grip and resist sinking.
 Each leg is powered by a space grade motor which is encased in a bushing along with a temperature and hall sensor.
 Each module is independently operated by the on-board computer and has reflex control built into every module.
-This low-level reflex behavior allows the module to protect itself from overheating, overcurrent and adapt to terrain independently of each other to maximize survivability of the rover and overcome obstacles of its own height with ease.
+This low-level reflex behaviour allows a module to protect itself from overheating, overcurrent and adapt to terrain independently of each other to maximize survivability of the rover and overcome obstacles of its own height with ease.

 The leg design is based on the RHex project’s research.

 Navigation module is composed of two components, the camera and obstacle avoidance algorithm.
 The camera, also known as SHRIMP (Small High-Resolution Independent Modular Photographer) is a in-house built stereo camera system which has a mass of less than 3 grams.
-The camera subsystem also has 6-axis IMUs (Initial Measurement Unit) and a 6KB non-volatile FRAM.
-While the camera takes photos and can record short videos, its real power is when the obstacle avoidance algorithm (OPAL) detect an obstacle at 2 m distance and take necessary actions to avoid the rock if it’s bigger than its own leg height and guide it back to its initial path plan.
+The camera subsystem also has 6-axis IMUs (Initial Measurement Unit) and a .
+While the camera takes photos and can record short videos, its real power lies in the obstacle avoidance algorithm () which can detect an obstacle at 2 m distance and take necessary actions to avoid the rock if it’s bigger than its own leg height and guide it back to its initial path plan.

 COMMAND AND DATA HANDLING MODULE